MohammedAbdulSamad/DrawHere/README.md

 # DrawHere

-My first android app - A simple drawing app that let's you draw pictures with your finger, supports eraser and fill tools, allows you to undo the last 3 changes made as well as giving you the option to uplad an image to the drawing.
+My first android app - A simple drawing app that let's you create drawings with your finger, supports eraser and fill tools, allows you to undo the last 3 changes made as well as giving you the option to uplad an image to the drawing.

 Limitations/Thing being worked on:
 - Create landscape version of app